turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 Next we’ll explore [how to enable a policy pack](/guardrails/docs/getting-started/getting-started-aws/enable-policy-pack) that requires buckets to enable versioning.

 ## Progress tracker

-- [x] Prepare an AWS Account for import to Guardrails
+- [x] Prepare an AWS Account for Import to Guardrails
 - [x] Connect an AWS Account to Guardrails
 - [x] **Observe AWS Resource Activity**
+- [ ] Review Account-Wide Governance
 - [ ] Enable Your First Policy Pack
-- [ ] Review Account-Wide Bucket Versioning
 - [ ] Create a Static Exception to a Guardrails Policy
 - [ ] Create a Calculated Exception to a Guardrails Policy
 - [ ] Send an Alert to Email